Chart Color Schemes

 The level of cultural diversity witnessed in Yarralumla was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yarralumla's population, as of the 2016 Census, had 17.6% speaking a language other than English at home and 29.5% born overseas.
-Christianity was the predominant religion with 47.2%.
-Judaism, however, was overrepresented compared to the Australian Capital Territory average, comprising 0.6% of Yarralumla's population.
+Yarralumla, as of the 2016 Census, had a higher cultural diversity than most local areas with 17.6% of its residents speaking a language other than English at home and 29.5% born overseas.
+Christianity was the predominant religion in Yarralumla, accounting for 47.2% of people.
+Notably, Judaism was overrepresented compared to the Australian Capital Territory average, comprising 0.6% of Yarralumla's population.

 Frequently Asked Questions - Diversity